Aminul-97/normalization-java/normalization_with_java_and_griddb.md

 import weka.filters.Filter;
 import weka.filters.unsupervised.attribute.Normalize;
 ```

+Well, that's the initial step.

 Let's move on to our next step.

 ## Creating a Class for Storing Data
-Our project requires to store data into a GridDB container.
+Our project stores data in a GridDB container.
 So, we need to define the container schema as a static class:

 ```java
 static class House {